Suzanne Ellis (MBACP) Registered Counsellor. Supervisor

 Training, qualifications & experience

-I have over the past 12 years undertaken an array of diverse training in order to continue my professional development, including training in Mindfulness, trauma, loss, grief and bereavement, suicide prevention, counselling children and young people, adolescent bereavement, attachment based theory, couples therapy, 101 transactional analysis, safeguarding, self-harm, mental health first-aid, self-harm and complex post traumatic stress disorder.
+- I also have training in Mindfulness, suicide prevention, counselling children and young people, adolescent bereavement, attachment based theory, couples therapy, 101 transactional analysis, safeguarding, mental health first-aid, self-harm and complex post traumatic stress disorder.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP registered number 92710) and I abide by their ethical framework.
 I am also a member of the Children and Young People Division of the BACP.